 While there are many rums made throughout the Caribbean, including Puerto Rico, I’m partial to Cuban rums.
 Bacardi is one of the most recognizable labels worldwide.
 Established in 1862 in Santiago de Cuba, Castro’s revolutionary forces illegally confiscated all Bacardi assets on October 14, 1960 and the Bacardi family fled the island.
 Prior to their departure, they had previously moved their trademarks and yeast strain so they were able to continue operations in the U.S., Mexico, Puerto Rico, Spain and the Bahamas.
 No matter where it’s produced, it will always be considered a Cuban product and family.
 I just wanted to clarify that.
 Esquire has a great guide to Cuban rum here.

-LET’S MAKE MY COQUITO EGGNOG!
+FIRST, LET’S MAKE MY COQUITO EGGNOG! (non-traditional)

 Over a double boiler with an inch of low simmering water at the bottom of the pot, whisk together a can of evaporated milk and two egg yolks (no whites).
 Whisk continuously until the mixture thickens and you can coat the back of a wooden spoon.

 Remove from heat and transfer to a blender.
-Add a can of cream of coconut, can of sweetened condensed milk, half&half or milk, rum, vanilla extract, ground cinnamon, ground nutmeg and pinch of cloves and blend for 30 seconds or until all ingredients are well blended.
+Add a can of cream of coconut, can of sweetened condensed milk, half & half or whole milk, rum, vanilla extract, ground cinnamon, ground nutmeg and pinch of cloves and blend for 30 seconds or until all ingredients are well blended.
 Pour through a fine sieve into a large pot to remove any egg particles and spices that didn’t blend well.
 Place plastic wrap directly over the liquid to avoid forming a skin and chill at least 8 hours, best overnight.

 Coquito – Puerto Rican Eggnog

 A traditional Puerto Rican Christmas holiday drink that's creamy and delicious.
 The tropical flavors of coconut and rum make this concoction a delight!
+This recipe yields two 750 ml wine bottles.

 Ingredients

-- 2 large egg yolks, room temperature
+- 2 large egg yolks, room temperature (eggnog version only)

 - 1 12-ounce can evaporated milk